cloudfoundry/community/toc/rfc/rfc-draft-add-cnbs.md

 ### Possible Future Work

-The following areas are not directly covered by this RFC, but suggest some of the possible follow-on work that could be executed on in later phases of Cloud Foundry CNB integration.
+The following areas are not directly covered by this RFC, but suggest some of the possible follow-on work that could be executed in later phases of Cloud Foundry CNB integration.

 #### Support Unmodified Paketo Buildpacks

-Unmodified (not shimmed) Paketo buildpacks could be natively supported by Cloud Foundry.
+Unmodified (non-shimmed) Paketo buildpacks could be natively supported by Cloud Foundry.
 For instance, this could be implemented by integrating the buildpack shim logic into a new or existing Cloud Foundry lifecycle.
 The details of this integration should be covered by an additional RFC, once the first phase of CNB